 Our late spring guide services almost always begin on the Firehole and Gibbon Rivers that drain the central part of Yellowstone Park.
-These rivers drain most of the park's large geyser basins, including Old Faithful in the case of the Firehole.
+These rivers drain most of the park's large geyser basins.
 They also drain lower mountain ranges than streams further north.
-These factors combine to mean that while the rivers further north are still ice-cold and chocolate brown with mud, the Firehole and Gibbon are clear (or clear enough) and their trout are eager to eat dry flies, as well as nymphs and wet flies fished near the surface.
+These factors combine to mean that while the rivers further north are still ice-cold and muddy, the Firehole and Gibbon are clear and their trout are eager to eat.

 The Firehole is generally a wide-open stream best-suited to dry fly and wet fly fishing.
 It's also perfect for goggling at the scenery and wildlife.
 We often take breaks from fishing here to show our clients assorted hot springs, small geysers, and mud pots that aren't visible from the road, or to dodge the bison herds that call the Firehole Valley home.
 Hatches are abundant in late May and June, with heavy hatches of a caddis commonly called a White Miller that is abundant almost nowhere else.
 Odds are, you'll exclusively use flies that we design and tie when these bugs are hatching.